Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Introduction

-In this Article, we study a third cuprate, \Nd~(Nd-LSCO), known to exhibit an upturn in both $\rho(T)$~and \RH$(T)$.\cite{Daou2009} As we shall see, this is really what proves that the upturns are due to a loss of carrier density.
-An important advantage of Nd-LSCO is that the opening of the pseudogap measured spectroscopically (by ARPES)\cite{Matt2015} coincides with the start of the upturn in $\rho(T)$,\cite{Daou2009} as a function of doping and temperature, thereby linking the transport anomalies directly to the pseudogap phase (Fig.~1).
-We report a detailed investigation of the transition across the pseudogap critical point of Nd-LSCO, \pstar~$= 0.235$,\cite{Cyr-Choiniere2010} based on high-field measurements of $\rho$ and \RH~at $p = 0.20$, 0.21, 0.22, 0.23 and 0.24.
+In this paper, we study a third cuprate, \Nd~(Nd-LSCO), known to exhibit an upturn in both $\rho(T)$~and \RH$(T)$ [\onlinecite{Daou2009}].
+As we shall see, this is really what proves that the upturns are due to a loss of carrier density.
+An important advantage of Nd-LSCO is that the opening of the pseudogap measured spectroscopically [by angle-resolved photoemission spectroscopy (ARPES)] [\onlinecite{Matt2015}] coincides with the start of the upturn in $\rho(T)$ [\onlinecite{Daou2009}], as a function of doping and temperature, thereby linking the transport anomalies directly to the pseudogap phase (Fig.~1).
+We report a detailed investigation of the transition across the pseudogap critical point of Nd-LSCO, \pstar~$= 0.23$ [\onlinecite{Cyr-Choiniere2010}], based on high-field measurements of $\rho$ and \RH~at $p = 0.20$, 0.21, 0.22, 0.23 and 0.24.
 We show that the upturns in both coefficients are quantitatively consistent with a carrier density $n$ that drops from $1 + p$ to $p$ across \pstar.
-We find that the transition proceeds via an intermediate regime whose width in doping is comparable to that observed in YBCO (ref.~\onlinecite{Badoux2016}) and LSCO.\cite{Laliberte2016} We attribute this width in \nH~vs $p$ to an intermediate regime in which the Fermi surface contains both hole-like and electron-like carriers.
-These offer a natural explanation for the puzzling Hall anomaly seen in LSCO.\cite{Balakirev2009} Comparing to calculations\cite{Storey2016} strongly suggests that the Fermi-surface transformation in these three cuprates is caused by the sudden onset -- at a $T = 0$ critical point -- of a new Brillouin zone (or umklapp surface) akin to that produced by the onset of an antiferromagnetic phase with wavevector $Q = (\pi, \pi)$.
+We find that the transition proceeds via an intermediate regime whose width in doping is comparable to that observed in YBCO (Ref.~\onlinecite{Badoux2016}) and LSCO [\onlinecite{Laliberte2016}].
+Comparing to calculations [\onlinecite{Storey2016}] strongly suggests that the Fermi-surface transformation in these three cuprates is caused by the sudden onset -- at a $T = 0$ critical point -- of a new Brillouin zone (or umklapp surface) akin to that produced by the onset of an antiferromagnetic phase with wave vector $Q = (\pi, \pi)$.
+In such a model, the width in \nH~vs $p$ is due to an intermediate regime in which the Fermi surface contains both holelike and electronlike carriers.
+This offers a possible explanation for the puzzling Hall anomaly seen in LSCO [\onlinecite{Balakirev2009}].